-Our partners help us respond to a range of community or human rights topics and address specific priorities such as boosting local employment and improving access to energy.
+Our partners help us to understand external perspectives on a variety of community or human rights topics and address specific priorities, such as boosting local employment and improving access to energy.

 Better access to jobs and training

-In Tanzania and Kenya, we support a programme called Employment and Skills for Eastern Africa (or E4D/SOGA) in partnership with the German, British and Norwegian governments.
-This programme aims to improve access to jobs and economic opportunities for local people in natural resource-based industries and related sectors through supplier development, vocational skills development, matching and career guidance, and upskilling training institutions and qualifications.
+In Tanzania and Kenya, we supported the Employment and Skills for Eastern Africa (or E4D/SOGA) programme in partnership with the German, British and Norwegian governments, the European Union and several companies.
+E4D/SOGA aims to improve access to jobs and economic opportunities for local people in natural resource-based industries and related sectors.

 In 2019, 7,290 people received training and 3,867 people (a third of whom were women and the majority young people) secured employment across eastern Africa.